 Blood Knight: He seems to be happiest when in a good fight.
 Made especially clear in his reaction to the Giganto Monsters all being defeated, which is pure disappointment because there are no more monsters left that could give him a decent scrap.

 Blow You Away: Despite his general disinterest in the workings of Blastia magic, some of his attacks trend towards Wind.
-Yuri will literally say "I'll blow you away!"
+Yuri will literally say "I'll blow you away!" when activating his Over Limit.

 Humble Hero: Doesn't care to be acknowledged for saving the world.